Endomorphisms of cell 2-representations: Examples

 \subsection{A non-symmetric local algebra}

-In this subsection we describe an example for which the condition in Theorem~\ref{thm15}\eqref{thm15.1} is not satisfied, while the condition in Theorem~\ref{thm15}\eqref{thm15.2} is.
+In this subsection we describe an example for which the additional assumption of Theorem~\ref{thm1} fails, while the conditions in Theorem~\ref{thm15} are satisfied.
 Let $A:=\Bbbk\langle x,y\rangle/(x^2,y^2,xy+yx)$ and $\mathcal{C}$ be a small category equivalent to $A\text{-}\mathrm{mod}$.
 The center $Z$ of $A$ is the linear span of $1$ and $xy$.
 Consider the fiat $2$-category $\cC_{\mathcal{C},Z}$.
 This category has two two-sided cells, one consisting of the identity and the other one, say $\mathcal{J}$, consisting of the $1$-morphism $\mathrm{G}$ given by tensoring with $A\otimes_{\Bbbk}A$.
 Then $\mathrm{G}$ is the Duflo involution in $\mathcal{J}$ and the corresponding cell $2$-representation is equivalent to the defining $2$-representation.
 Therefore, the projective module $P_{\mathrm{G}}$ is isomorphic to ${}_A A$.
 Since $A$ is not commutative, $Z$ does not surject on the endomorphism algebra of $P_{\mathrm{G}}$.
-Hence the condition in Theorem~\ref{thm15}\eqref{thm15.1} is not satisfied.
-On the other hand, the condition in Theorem~\ref{thm15}\eqref{thm15.2} is satisfied as explained in \cite[Subsection~7.3]{MM}.
+Hence the additional assumption of Theorem~\ref{thm1} is not satisfied.
+On the other hand, the conditions in Theorem~\ref{thm15} are satisfied as explained in \cite[Subsection~7.3]{MM}.